An introduction to Airtable API: Pros, cons, and how to set it up

 Unfortunately, the Airtable API lacks consistency in some cases.
 For example, API doesn't return empty fields.
 Ideally, when retrieving a table's records, all of the fields should be included in the response, regardless of whether they contain data.

 If your business uses Airtable as its main database, some of these issues could keep you from completing complex use cases.
-Airtable API doesn’t provide all the needed information in some important cases, which can lead to users taking inefficient workarounds.
-Companies are forced to replicate their database on a different service that doesn't lack vital information about the formatting of certain field types.
+The Airtable API doesn't provide all the needed information in some important cases, which can lead to inefficient workarounds.
+When that happens, teams often replicate their database on a different service that retains the formatting details Airtable leaves out.

 All in all, Airtable is an amazing product.
 There are many successful businesses with Airtable as the primary tool in their software stack.
 We would love the API to keep up with the overall quality of the platform.